-Following oral administration of a 10 mg single dose of Adefovir Dipivoxil Tablets to chronic hepatitis B patients (N=14), the peak adefovir plasma concentration (Cmax) was 18.4 ± 6.26 ng/mL (mean ± SD) and occurred between 0.58 and 4.00 hours (median=1.75 hours) post dose.
-The adefovir area under the plasma concentration-time curve (AUC0–∞) was 220 ± 70.0 ng·h/mL.
+Following oral administration of a 10 mg single dose of Adefovir Dipivoxil to chronic hepatitis B patients (N=14), the peak adefovir plasma concentration (Cmax) was 18.4 ± 6.26 ng/mL (mean ± SD) and occurred between 0.58 and 4.00 hours (median = 1.75 hours) post dose.
+The adefovir area under the plasma concentration-time curve (AUC0–∞) was 220 ± 70.0 ng•h/mL.
 Plasma adefovir concentrations declined in a biexponential manner with a terminal elimination half-life of 7.48 ± 1.65 hours.

 Effects of Food on Oral Absorption

-Adefovir exposure was unaffected when a 10 mg single dose of Adefovir Dipivoxil Tablets was administered with food (an approximately 1000 kcal high-fat meal).
-Adefovir Dipivoxil Tablets may be taken without regard to food.
+Adefovir exposure was unaffected when a 10 mg single dose of Adefovir Dipivoxil was administered with food (an approximately 1000 kcal high-fat meal).
+Adefovir Dipivoxil may be taken without regard to food.

-In vitro binding of adefovir to human plasma or human serum proteins is less than or equal to 4% over the adefovir concentration range of 0.1 to 25 mcg/mL.
-The volume of distribution at steady-state following intravenous administration of 1 or 3 mg/kg/day is 392 ± 75 and 352 ± 9 mL/kg, respectively.
+In vitro binding of adefovir to human plasma or human serum proteins is less than or equal to 4% over the adefovir concentration range of 0.1 to 25 microg/mL.
+The volume of distribution at steady-state following intravenous administration of 1.0 or 3.0 mg/kg/day is 392 ± 75 and 352 ± 9 mL/kg, respectively.

 Metabolism and Elimination